Pathfinders Podcast | Research

 Greg Renza: How do you maintain unity, rigor and determination within a single organization to get a drug like Oxbryta from a test tube into patients’ hands?

-Dr. Love: We're very intentional about this.
+Dr. Love: We're very intentional about all of this.
 Number one, we talk to ourselves about our mission and our commitment to deliver on our mission.
 We also, with a high degree of frequency, invite patients and caregivers into the company to meet with all of our employees to talk about their experience with sickle cell disease, and even their experience using Oxbryta and how it has led to changes for them personally, or for their patients if they're healthcare providers.
-We also make sure that we're recruiting people that are committed to the mission of a company.
-So we keep our mission front and center in everything that we do.
+We also make sure that when we're recruiting that are committed to the mission of a company.
+So it's a full effort.
+We keep our mission front and center in everything that we do.

 Greg Renza: At GBT, how do you and your colleagues approach this in a way that it's not just sizing markets, but it's actually knowing and understanding them, knowing the patients, the families, and the constituents that support them?